ab4d/Ab4d.SharpEngine.Samples/README.md

 - **Ab4d.SharpEngine.Samples.Android.Application**
   This solution uses a Xamarin based Android.Application project template for .Net 6.
   The 3D scene is shown on the part of the view that is defined by SurfaceView.

+- **Ab4d.SharpEngine.Samples.Maui**
+  This solution uses a NET Maui and can work on Windows, Android, macOS and iOS.
+  Compiling for Windows, Android and macOS requires .Net 7 or newer.
+  Compiling for iOS requires .Net 8 (at the time of writing this preview7 is required).
+  Because Vulkan is not natively supported on macOS and iOS, the MoltenVK library is required to translate the Vulkan calls to Molten API calls.
+  See "Building for macOS and iOS" section for more information on how to compile for macOS and iOS.

 ## Quick Start